garrandall/popular-music-data/tracks/runnin--with-the-devil-van-halen.md

   start_date: '1978-05-27'
 ---
 Yeah, yeah, yeah
-Ahh, yeah
+Ah, yeah

 I live my life like there's no tomorrow
 And all I've got I had to steal
 Least I don't need to beg or borrow
 Yes, I'm livin' at a pace that kills
-Ooh, yeah
+Oh, yeah

 (Runnin' with the devil)
-Ah, Ah-ha yeah, whoo-hoo-ooh
+Ah, Ah-ha yeah, whoo-hoo-oh
 (Runnin' with the devil)
 I'll tell y'all about it